 Data from the KFF finds that covered workers enrolled in PPO plans have higher average premiums for both single and family coverage than the overall average premiums.

-With a PPO plan, you’ll have an annual deductible, which represents the money you’ll have to pay out of pocket before your insurance will cover anything.
-Insure found that deductibles can range from $1,701 to $4,000 for high deductible health plans.
+With a PPO plan, you’ll have an annual deductible, representing the money you’ll have to pay out of pocket before your insurance covers anything.
+Insure2 found that deductibles can range from $1,700 to $3,400 for high deductible health plans.

-For example, let’s say you have a PPO plan with a $2,000 deductible.
-If you break your arm in January and are charged a bill of $850, you would have to pay the full $850 out of pocket, because you haven’t paid $2,000 worth of medical expenses that year yet.
+For example, let’s say you have a PPO plan with a $2,000 network deductible.
+If you break your arm in January and your medical bills total $850, you would have to pay the full $850 out of pocket because you haven’t paid $2,000 worth of health insurance costs that year yet.